zhouhao94/CFCI-Net/README.md

 - Python 3.7+
 - PyTorch 1.7.0 or higher
 - CUDA 10.2 or higher

-We have tested the following versions of OS and softwares:

-- OS: Ubuntu 18.04.6 LTS
-- CUDA: 10.2
-- PyTorch 1.8.2
-- Python 3.8.11

 2. Install all dependencies.
 Install pytorch, cuda and cudnn, then install other dependencies via: